clamoriniere/k8snssetup/README.md

 ## Description

-This tool was build in order to prepare a Kubernetes cluster (GKE) for a Lab.
+This tool was built in order to prepare a Kubernetes cluster (GKE) for a Lab.
 It eases the creation of severals namespaces for a multi-tenants usage and also the creation of a dedicate ServiceAccount for each namespaces with proper isolation between each user/namespace with Role and Rolebindings.
-It also generate a kubeconfig dedicated for each user.
+It also generates a kubeconfig dedicated for each user.

 ## Usage